clojure-emacs/cider/doc/installation.md

 ## Prerequisites

-You'll need to have Emacs installed (preferably the latest stable release).
+You'll need to have Emacs installed, preferably the latest stable release.
 If you're new to Emacs you might want to go through [the guided tour of Emacs](https://www.gnu.org/software/emacs/tour/index.html) and the built-in tutorial (just press <kbd>C-h t</kbd>).